-program's effect on youth being served, if any, and its effectiveness with respect to program participants, including outcome-related data for program participants compared to youth who do not participate in a program funded by the pilot project.
-The county shall submit the evaluation to the Board of State and Community Corrections.

-- (d) The pilot-projects project established pursuant to this section shall be funded contingent upon an appropriation in the annual Budget Act.
-Funds appropriated for these purposes shall be administered by the Board of State and Community Corrections. - (e) This section shall remain in effect only until January 1, 2022, and as of that date is repealed, unless a later enacted statute, that is enacted before January 1, 2022, deletes or extends that date.
+- 2 if any, and its effectiveness with respect to program participants, - 3 including outcome-related data for program participants compared - 4 to youth who do not participate in the pilot. pilot project.
+The - 5 county shall submit the evaluation to the board.
+Board of State 6 and Community Corrections. - 7 (d) The pilot projects established pursuant to this section shall 8 be funded contingent upon an appropriation in the annual Budget 9 Act.
+Funds appropriated for these purposes shall be administered - 10 by the Board of State and Community Corrections. - (e) This section shall remain in effect only until January 1, 2022, - 12 and as of that date is repealed, unless a later enacted statute, that - 13 is enacted before January 1, 2022, deletes or extends that date.